ThePrimeJnr/easy-venv/README.md

-# Virtual Environment Manager (VENV)
+# Easy Virtual Environment Manager (VENV)

-Virtual Environment Manager (VENV) is a handy command-line tool for managing Python virtual environments effortlessly.
+Easy Virtual Environment Manager (VENV) is a handy command-line tool for managing Python virtual environments effortlessly.
 It simplifies the process of creating, activating, deactivating, listing, and removing virtual environments, all in one place.

 ## Features